paypal-merchants-rb/PayPal-Ruby-SDK/CONTRIBUTING.md

-# Contribute to the PayPal-Cordova-Plugin
+# Contribute to the PayPal Ruby SDK

 ### *Pull requests are welcome!*